Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 Maret 2025 16.27.48 UTC
+- WIB: Kamis, 20 Maret 2025 17.31.01 UTC
-- WITA: Kamis, 20 Maret 2025 17.27.48 UTC
+- WITA: Kamis, 20 Maret 2025 18.31.01 UTC
-- WIT: Kamis, 20 Maret 2025 18.27.48 UTC
+- WIT: Kamis, 20 Maret 2025 19.31.01 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: success
+Kategori: technology